byoda/byoda/README.md

 Bring Your Own Data and Algorithms (BYODA) is a radical new and open social media platform.
 - Your data is stored in your own data pod.
 You have full access to it and full control about granting and withdrawing access to others.
+- You can select the algorithms to generate your feed
 - Anyone can develop apps and services on the platform.
 - The platform is open source; every one can contribute and privacy and security researchers can review the code.